jsbean/PitchSpellingTools/SpellingAlgorithm.md

 #### Where to start

 First, all of the dyads for the given pitch set are ordered by `spelling urgency` (looking for a better term...).
-By attempting to spell Dyads with certain interval classes first, the most salient relationships are prioritized, and therefore preserved in their graphical representation (for our purposes, half-steps before perfect intervals before imperfect intervals).
+By attempting to spell `Dyad` values with certain `IntervalClass` values first, the most salient relationships are prioritized, and therefore preserved in their graphical representation (for our purposes, half-steps before perfect intervals before imperfect intervals).
 To see the details of the ordering, look [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).

 **Example:**
 ```Swift